DiscoverAtlanta.com homepage

 Fun at Festivals

-Even the family dog is welcome at the Chastain Park Spring Arts Festival where Mom and the family can admire the work of more than 185 painters, photographers, sculptors and other artisans.
+Even the family dog is welcome at the Chastain Park Spring Arts Festival where Mom and the family can admire the work of painters, photographers, sculptors and other artisans.
 Mom might even find a piece of art she likes.
 (Photo courtesy of the Atlanta Foundation for Public Spaces)

 The Sweet Auburn Springfest is also in full gear with lots of food, vendors, a children’s area and music to enjoy.
 Held in Atlanta’s Sweet Auburn District, it’s one of the city’s most popular festivals.